cometaj2/huckle/README.rst

 huckle help

-    This opens up a man page that describes how to use huckle
+    This opens up a man page that describes how to use huckle.

 Configuration
 -------------